 Chronic illness, serious injury or joint replacement – patients are admitted to the hospital for many reasons.
 However, many patients also arrive with malnutrition.
-It’s estimated that more than 50% of patients admitted to the hospital are malnourished.
+It’s estimated that up to 50% of patients admitted to the hospital are malnourished.

-Malnutrition is an issue that effects people around the world.
-To address the issue in America, the Malnutrition Quality Improvement Initiative (MQii) was established.
+To address the issue in the U.S., the Malnutrition Quality Improvement Initiative (MQii) was established.
 The MQii works with health care organizations to help them achieve a better quality of care when identifying malnutrition.
 Their focus is on improving the quality of care for older adults who are malnourished or are at risk for malnutrition.

 Along with health care organizations, patients and family members also have a role to play in understanding what malnutrition is and how it can be managed.